-Note: The terms “advertising” and “marketing” are typically used interchangeably by graduate programs in the field.
+Note: The terms “advertising” and “marketing” are often used interchangeably by graduate programs in the field.

-Classification of Master’s in Advertising and Marketing Programs
+Classification of Master’s in Marketing and Advertising Programs

 Master’s programs in advertising and marketing blend the study of marketing theory (e.g. consumer behavior) with instruction in advertising techniques (e.g. market research and business intelligence).
 This dynamic combination prepares graduates for professional opportunities in today’s integrated marketing environment, and to use business intelligence to shape managerial decisions in creative design, account management, sales, digital marketing, and more.

-Students pursuing graduate education and advertising can select from a variety of academic tracks, including a Master of Arts (M.A.) and a Master of Science (M.S.).
+Students pursuing graduate education in advertising can select from a variety of academic tracks, including a Master of Arts (M.A.) and a Master of Science (M.S.) degree programs.
 Although core curriculum typically overlaps, the Master of Science generally has a greater focus on research and business analytics coursework (although this is not always the case).
-These programs are offered by a number of different schools or departments, including communication (e.g. Michigan State University); management (e.g. Vanderbilt University); advertising and public relations (e.g. University of Texas); and business (e.g. Johns Hopkins University).
+These programs are offered by a number of different schools or departments, including communication, business, and management.
+Common program names for master’s in marketing programs include:

-- University of Alabama: Master of Arts in Advertising and Public Relations
+- Master of Arts in Advertising and Marketing

-- Temple University: Master of Science in Marketing
+- Master of Arts in Integrated Marketing Communications

 Like most graduate programs, students have the opportunity to shape their educational experience by concentrating their coursework in specific areas of study.
 Within the master’s in advertising and marketing, common specializations include the following: